deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 That didn’t exactly endear him to Xiù, but she understood. "*Sho wia yu, uwa wa mé Xiù.*" she said.

 That earned her a pair of blank looks, until she realised that she’d spoken in Gaoian rather than English.
 "Uh… yes.
 Yes, my name’s Xiù." she said.
-“Sorry, it’s been... since I last…”
+“Sorry, it’s been...since I last…”

 "Five years?
 Not counting that guy?"
 The blonde said, smiling.
 “It’s okay, I understand.
 My name’s Allison.
 This is Julian.”